pablo-sampaio/pablo-sampaio/README.md

 - ☕ **Java Enthusiast:** In addition to Python and C/C++, I also have a strong background in Java.
 You can explore some of my older academic projects in Java on my GitHub profile.

-- 🧱 **Robotics and RL in Lego EV3**: Some projects that enables using EV3 as a research robotic plataform for testing some algorithms.Some involve robot movements on graphs drawn on the floor, while others integrate RL algorithms for demonstrations.
+- 🧱 **Robotics and RL in Lego EV3**: Some projects that enable using EV3 as a research robotic plataform for testing some elementary algorithms.
+Some involve robot movements on graphs drawn on the floor, while others integrate RL algorithms for demonstrations.
 Explore the code here: [swarm_ev3](https://github.com/pablo-sampaio/swarm_ev3).

 ## Continuous Learning